-- It has a strong compatibility in Windows system and storage device.
+- It has strong compatibility with Windows systems and different storage devices.
 To be specific, it supports Windows 11/10/8.1/8/7/XP/Vista and local disks, external hard drives, removable USB flash drives, Network Attached Storage (NAS) or network shared folders.

 Here I will use basic sync feature to show you how to move files from SSD to HDD in Windows 10/11, because it is more straightforward and doesn't require you to extract the data from a backup image.
 Now, download AOMEI Backupper Standard and follow steps below to move files.

-How to transfer files from SSD to HDD with freeware:
+How to transfer data from SSD to HDD with freeware:

 Step 1.
 Install and launch AOMEI Backupper Standard.
 Click Sync, and then select Basic Sync.